jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

-  (j) knowingly personates any enforcement officer; or (k) wilfully obstructs any enforcement officer in the course of his or her duties; or (l) falsely informs a person that an emergency exists where that person knows the information to be false; or (m) knowingly labels any package or container in such a manner that the label could in an emergency wrongly indicate the presence of hazardous substances to an enforcement officer, fire services officer, or constable.
+  (j) knowingly personates any enforcement officer; or (k) wilfully obstructs any enforcement officer in the course of his or her duties; or (l) falsely informs a person that an emergency exists where that person knows the information to be false; or (m) knowingly labels any package or container in such a manner that the label could in an emergency wrongly indicate the presence of hazardous substances to an enforcement officer, an employee, volunteer, or contractor of Fire and Emergency New Zealand, or constable.
 (2)

 ### 109A Time for filing charging document